-- 1. A work or an audio recording shall be considered an orphan work if the rightholder in the work or audio recording is not identified or, even if identified, is not located after a diligent search for the rightholder has been carried out and recorded in accordance with Article 3. - 2.
-Where a work or audio recording has more than one rightholder, and not all of them have been identified or, even if identified, located after a diligent search has been carried out and recorded in accordance with Article 3, the work or audio recording shall be considered an orphan work insofar as the rights of the non identified or non located rightholders are concerned.

-- 3. The provisions of paragraph 2 are without prejudice to the rights of the rightholders in the work or audio recording which are identified and located. - 4.
+- 1. A work or a phonogram shall be considered an orphan work if the rightholders in the work or phonogram are not identified or, even if identified, are not located after a diligent search for the rightholders have been carried out and recorded in accordance with Article 3. - 2.
+Where a work or phonogram has more than one rightholder, and not all of them have been identified or, even if identified, located after a diligent search has been carried out and recorded in accordance with Article 3, the work or phonogram shall be considered an orphan work insofar as the rights of the non identified or non located rightholders are concerned. - 3.
+The provisions of paragraph 2 are without prejudice to the rights of the rightholders in the work or phonogram which are identified and located. - 4.
 This Directive is without prejudice to national provisions on anonymous or pseudonymous works.